-(a) A party contesting the validity or enforcement of a registered order or seeking to vacate the registration has the burden of proving one or more of the following defenses:
+(a) A party contesting the validity or enforcement of a registered support order or seeking to vacate the registration has the burden of proving one or more of the following defenses:

-(1) the issuing tribunal lacked personal jurisdiction over the contesting party; (2) the order was obtained by fraud; (3) the order has been vacated, suspended, or modified by a later order; (4) the issuing tribunal has stayed the order pending appeal; (5) there is a defense under the law of this State to the remedy sought; (6) full or partial payment has been made; (7) the statute of limitation under § 6-604 precludes enforcement of some or all of the alleged arrearages; or (8) the alleged controlling order is not the controlling order.
+(1) The issuing tribunal lacked personal jurisdiction over the contesting party; (2) The order was obtained by fraud; (3) The order has been vacated, suspended, or modified by a later order; (4) The issuing tribunal has stayed the order pending appeal; (5) There is a defense under the law of this State to the remedy sought; (6) Full or partial payment has been made; (7) The statute of limitation under § 6-604 of this title precludes enforcement of some or all of the alleged arrearages; or (8) The alleged controlling order is not the controlling order.

-(b) If a party presents evidence establishing a full or partial defense under subsection (a), a tribunal may stay enforcement of the registered order, continue the proceeding to permit production of additional relevant evidence, and issue other appropriate orders.
-An uncontested portion of the registered order may be enforced by all remedies available under the law of this State.
+(b) If a party presents evidence establishing a full or partial defense under subsection (a) of this section, a tribunal may stay enforcement of the a registered support order, continue the proceeding to permit production of additional relevant evidence, and issue other appropriate orders.
+An uncontested portion of the registered support order may be enforced by all remedies available under the law of this State.

-(c) If the contesting party does not establish a defense under subsection (a) to the validity or enforcement of the order, the registering tribunal shall issue an order confirming the order.

-§ 6-608.
-Confirmed Order.
+(c) If the contesting party does not establish a defense under subsection (a) of this section to the validity or enforcement of the a registered support order, the registering tribunal shall issue an order confirming the order. § 6-608.
+Confirmed order.

-Confirmation of a registered order, whether by operation of law or after notice and hearing, precludes further contest of the order with respect to any matter that could have been asserted at the time of registration.
+Confirmation of a registered support order, whether by operation of law or after notice and hearing, precludes further contest of the order with respect to any matter that could have been asserted at the time of registration.
 Part 3.
-Registration and Modification of Child-Support Order § 6-609.
-Procedure to Register Child-Support Order of Another State for Modification.
+Registration and Modification of Child-Support Order of Another State.